 - selling commission incurred in the UK

 - duties or taxes chargeable in the UK

 Where to find information on the valuation of imported goods

 Calculating the import value and declaring it to HMRC is a complex area.
 However, if you need help, HMRC provides a range of support services.

 The following publications will expand on the information in this guide:

 Notice 251: Valuation Declarations and Statements - this explains the types of declarations, when they are required and how to complete them.

-> Notice 252: Valuation of imported goods for customs purposes, VAT and trade statistics - this explains the six methods you can use to calculate the value of your imports.
+Notice 252: Valuation of imported goods for customs purposes, VAT and trade statistics - this explains the 6 methods you can use to calculate the value of your imports.
 Read Notice 252.

-> If your queries aren’t answered by the publications listed above, you can call the HMRC VAT Helpline.
+If your queries are not answered by the publications listed above, you can call the HMRC VAT Helpline.
 This service can help you with any problems related to import valuations in particular, or other customs-related aspects of international trading.